hunkim/sgit/README.md

 ---

-**Note**: This tool requires an Upstage API key and makes API calls to generate commit messages.
+**Note**: This tool requires an Upstage API key and makes API calls to generate commit messages and analyze files.
 Please be mindful of your API usage and associated costs.